viiviilxx/TextClassification/README.md

 # BERT
+[huggingface](https://github.com/huggingface/transformers) publish some pre-trained models including BERT.
-This program uses BERT of `base-uncased`.
+This program uses `base-uncased` model that one of pre-trained models.
 So, embeds a word into a 768-dimensional vector by BERT.
+And this program turn off the fine-tuning of BERT.

 # Evalution Metrics
 This program uses Precision@k, MicroF1 and MacroF1.